AdyKalra/technolgytrends/EngineeringPractices trends/DoD Enterprise DevSecOps Reference Design.md

    * Authorizing Officials (AOs)
 * The DoD Enterprise DevSecOps reference design leverages a set of hardened DevSecOps tools and deployment templates that enable DevSecOps teams to select the appropriate template for the program application capability to be developed.
 For example, these templates will be specialized around a specific programming language or around different types of capabilities such as web application, transactional, big data, or artificial intelligence (AI) capabilities.
 * A program selects a DevSecOps template and toolset; the program then uses these to instantiate a DevSecOps software factory and the associated pipelines that enable Continuous Integration and Continuous Delivery (CI/CD) of the mission application.
+## Assumptions and Principles
+### Assumptions
+* For most organizations, deploying to a certified and monitored cloud environment will become their preferred solution technically and culturally.
+* Rapidly changing technology dictates designing the DevSecOps pipelines and patterns for flexibility as new development capabilities enter/exit the commercial product market.
+* The DoD Enterprise DevSecOps software factory is designed to avoid vendor lock-in and leverage Open Container Initiative (OCI) compliant containers and Cloud Native Computing Foundation (CNCF) certified Kubernetes to orchestrate and manage the containers.
+* The government must balance open source integration risks vs. using pre-integrated Commercial Off-The-Shelf (COTS) products that have vendor “cost of exit” and vendor insider risks.
+* It must be possible to host a DevSecOps software factory in any DoD general-purpose cloud environment, as well as in disconnected and classified environments.
+* The DevSecOps architecture must have the capability to scale to any type of operational requirement needing a software solution, including: Business systems o Command and Control systems o Embedded and Weapon systems o Intelligence analysis systems o Autonomous systems o Assisted human operations
+### Principles
+* There are several key principles to implementing a successful DevSecOps approach:
+   *  Remove bottlenecks (including human ones) and manual actions.
+   *  Automate as much of the development and deployment activities as possible.
+   *  Adopt common tools from planning and requirements through deployment and operations.
+   *  Leverage agile software principles and favor small, incremental, frequent updates over larger, more sporadic releases.
+   *  Apply the cross-functional skill sets of Development, Cybersecurity, and Operations throughout the software lifecycle, embracing a continuous monitoring approach in parallel instead of waiting to apply each skill set sequentially.
+   *  Security risks of the underlying infrastructure must be measured and quantified, so that the total risks and impacts to software applications are understood.
+   *  Deploy immutable infrastructure, such as containers.
+The concept of immutable infrastructure is an IT strategy in which deployed components are replaced in their entirety, rather than being updated in place.
+Deploying immutable infrastructure requires standardization and emulation of common infrastructure components to achieve consistent and predictable results.